 As much fun as it is to be the leader when you're winning, it's the challenging, sometimes unpopular decisions (layoffs, restructures, culture changes, new initiatives) that are the difference between success and failure.

-Mastering getting buy-in is thus essential to you thriving as a leader that must influence so many others, and convince them to support and work hard with you in a new direction.
+Mastering getting buy-in is thus essential to you thriving as a leader that must influence so many others.
+Doing so makes it easier to convince them to support and work hard with you, even when moving in a new direction.

-To learn more about mastering buy-in, read: How to Get Team Buy-in for an Important Change You Want to Make, and check out How to Get Buy-in at Work: a Step by Step Guide
+To learn more about mastering buy-in, read: How to Get Team Buy-in for an Important Change You Want to Make, learn about the Importance of the First Follower, and check out How to Get Buy-in at Work: a Step by Step Guide

 As a leader, feedback is critical.
-As Colin Powell reminds us, without feedback, you can’t solve problems and have lost your team.
+As Colin Powell reminds us, without feedback, you can't solve problems and may very well have lost your team.

-Feedback helps you know if there’s a growing problem on one of your teams, with a manager, between two employees, or something else.
+Feedback helps you know if there's a growing problem on one of your teams, with a manager, between two employees, or on a project.